vikingdata/articles/databases/yugabyte/yugabyte_general.md

     * Xcluster: Compare tables and schema.
 Example: table deleted in primary.
 Or in BI, deleted only on one side and other side does an insert.
     * Xcluster for Bi: Restore deleted table on deleted side and remake replication.
+* Anywhere
+    * Install locally
+    * Get region and other info for yugabyte anywhere.

 * * *
 <a name=Methods></a>Methods